chanwit/f0x/README.md

 #### Why Rootless Flux is important?

 In corporate Kubernetes clusters, users normally are allowed to use their namespaces with limited access.
 No ClusterAdmin.
 No CRDs are allowed.
-Rootless Flux solves this problem by offering a rootless Flux cluster, which is able to run in those limited namespaces without requiring ClusterAdmin nor CRDs installed on the host cluster.
+Rootless Flux solves this problem by offering a rootless Flux controlplane, which is able to run in those limited namespaces without requiring ClusterAdmin nor CRDs installed on the host cluster.
 The controlplane is pre-loaded CRDs and other resources for Flux.

 Rootless Flux allows GitOps to run anywhere even in a restricted cluster environment, like OpenShift Dev Sandbox.